CenturyLinkCloud/clc-java-sdk/clc-java-sdk/docs/4_27_2015_implemented_features.md

 ```

-Delete set of servers specified by search criteria
+Delete set of servers specified by search criteria:

 ``` java